magnuspedro/datadog-metric-export-test/README.md

 Additionally, the dogstatsd metric `datadog.dogstatsd.client.packets_dropped_queue` can be used to monitor the number of messages dropped from the queue.
 This metric is exported to Datadog, allowing the creation of an alarm to track the number of dropped messages.

+#### Properties

+The properties that helped the most to increase performance were:
+- queueSize
+- senderWorkers
+- aggregationShards
+- aggregationFlushInterval

 ### Configuration